Manners and Etiquette in Canada: Language, Culture, and Tips

 How you greet someone is one of the most important things you do.
 It leaves a lasting impression on the mind of the person you are meeting.
 It doesn’t matter in which country you are, you should be aware of basic greeting etiquette like how to shake hands, how to make eye contact, and how to answer back when someone greets you.
 Let’s point out some of the greeting etiquette to be followed in Canada.

-While sitting in the room, there are basic etiquette rules which should be followed like whenever women enter or leave the room the men should stand.
-Generally, kissing on the hands or cheeks is a polite way of greeting each other.
-The elderly people prefer to kiss on the hands of the woman, and she should accept it with politeness.
+• Generally, kissing on the hands or cheeks is a polite way of greeting each other.
+The elderly people prefer to kiss the woman’s hands, and she should accept it with politeness.

 If you are a travel enthusiast, you can check out this blog on Solo Travel Destinations in Canada.